thepluginworks/tpw-core/docs/developer-guide.md

 Public Shortcode
 - `[tpw_upload_page slug="..."]` renders the Upload Page on a normal WordPress Page or post.
 Internally this calls `TPW_Control_Upload_Pages::render_page_public( $slug )` and applies the Upload Page’s visibility rules.

+Lightbox behavior
+- Each file renders a single preview link (`.tpw-upl-preview`) that wraps the icon and label.
+This prevents duplicate anchors with the same `data-index`.
+- The built-in lightbox scopes navigation to the clicked Upload Page instance and resolves items by `data-index`.
+If you render multiple Upload Pages on one screen, navigation will stay within the clicked instance.

 Visibility JSON (supported keys)
 - `public` (bool): true allows all visitors (logged out users included)